shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 *AWOOO!* “Here!”
 Mudrich replied.
 She was at the top of the stairs to the village.

-Ersatzica put her training to good use and ran to the stairs.
+Ersatzica put her training to good use and ran to the stairs, boots in tow.
 She still had to hold her scar though, as it still threatened to rip open.
 Finally she got to the top and met Mudrich.

 “Where were you?”